nicwest/site/content/pages/cv.md

 **Other Languages**: In addition to python, I've worked professionally in Golang, javascript, typescript, C, Obj-C <sup>\*</sup>, shell, lua, PHP, ASP, and Perl.
-I'm hobbiest clojure developer.
+I'm a hobbiest clojure developer.

 **Kubernetes:** I've used kubernetes extensively every day for the last 8 years.
 I've boostrapped and managed multiple production clusters, implemented